rstropek/basta-spring-2017-keynote/readme.md

 I thought that if I would be the "boring" server guy ;-) surrounded by fancy UIs, I wanted to go all in.
 I decided to put PowerPoint aside and build my slides with [KittikJS](https://github.com/kittikjs). *KiT* means *Keynote in Terminal*.
 So the library allows you to you create ASCII presentations in a terminal.
 Awesome, isn't it?

-This docker image contains my keynote slide deck implemented with [YAML](https://de.wikipedia.org/wiki/YAML), Node.js, KittikJS, and Docker.
+This docker image contains my keynote slide deck implemented with KittikJS (CLI), [YAML](https://de.wikipedia.org/wiki/YAML), Node.js, and Docker.

 ### Quickstart